gvwilson/thirdbit/src/fiction/makers-return/index.md

 The captain shook his head.
 His spacesuit had made him sweat too, she noticed with secret satisfaction.
-"No sign of anything bigger than a butterfly.
+"No sign of a beacon.
-I thought I saw something in the grass, but it got away before I could get a good look."
+I thought I saw some kind of bot in the grass, but it got away before I could get a good look."

-"It was probably some kind of bot,"
-Violet volunteered,
-glancing at Sindy.
+Violet glanced at Sindy.
 "They're mostly harmless if you don't bother them."

 "If you say so."